Elementary Education Degree Options

 Students complete the master’s degree program by taking 39 credit hours that fulfill the state and the National Council for the Accreditation of Teacher Education (NCATE) Elementary Education degree requirements.
 Students have several options when it comes to start date, length of the internship (one year or one semester), and length of the program:

-- Professional Development Schools (PDS) Year-Long Cohort (spring start, four semesters)
+- Professional Development Schools (PDS) Year-Long Cohort (spring start, five semesters)

-- PDS Year-Long Cohort (fall start, five semesters)
+- PDS Year-Long Cohort (fall start, six semesters)